Infant Respiratory Device

 The device is based on the jet pump principle but it allows for the flow to be reversed with minimal flow resistance.
 The jet sizes, flow rates and pressures were determined analytically to meet the customer’s specifications.
-The prototype device worked as predicted.
+The prototype ventilator worked as predicted.

 We used flow visualization with laser sheet light and fluorescent particles in water to determine the optimum placement of the jets and other features in the device.
 The flow visualization was conducted in water with the scale adjusted to match Reynolds number.